Two-Year J.D. for Foreign-Trained Lawyers

 While on campus, students benefit from classes taught by distinguished faculty members.
 International students can enjoy life in Lawrence – which is recognized as one of the best college towns in America – and meet highly motivated colleagues from around the country and the world.

-From KU Law's perspective, students with foreign law degrees bring valuable diversity and professionalism to the classroom and expand the school's excellent global professional network of students and graduates.
+From KU Law's perspective, students with foreign law degrees bring valuable diversity and professionalism to the classroom.
+They also expand the school's global professional network of students and graduates.

-A successful candidate is admitted with 30 transfer credits and is eligible to complete the degree at the University of Kansas and sit for the bar examination in any state in the U.S.
+A successful candidate for this graduate degree program is admitted with 30 transfer credits and is eligible to complete the degree at the University of Kansas and sit for the bar examination in any state in the U.S.

 Degrees & Programs for International Students